SATURDAY, NOVEMBER 22ND

 THIS WEEK’S VENDORS

-All You Knead Agape Premium Boscobel Braised Pies Breezy Hill Orchard Campo Amado Dan Madura Farm Dashing Star Farm DiRiso Risotto Balls Edgwick Farm Eggbert’s Free Range Great Joy Farm La Talaye Laurel & Ash McGrath Cheese Co.
-Mozzarella 4U OM Champagne Tea Pura Vida Fisheries Rogowski Farm Signal Fire Bread Six Dutchess Titusville Farm Tony’s Pickles White Pine Community Farm & Special Guests: Cold Spring A-Glow!
-Philipstown Food Scraps
+All You Knead Boscobel Braised Pies Bteezy Hill Orchard Campo Amado Coyote kitchen Dan Madura Farm Dashing Star Farm DiRiso Risotto Balls Edgwick Farm Eggbert’s Free Range Exalted Academy Great Joy La Talaye Laurel & Ash McGrath Cheese NY Textile Nic & Jules OM Champagne Tea Pura Vida Fisheries Rogowski Farm Signal Fire Six Dutchess Titusville Farm Tony’s Pickles White Pine Community Wyldcraft & Special Guest: Hudson River Valley Institute

 Vendor spotlight